Slipperboard/firmware/README.md

 ### Hardware Abstraction Layer

-`include/HAL.hpp` defines an abstract base class named `HAL` with a single virtual `init()` method.
+`include/Peripheral.hpp` defines an abstract base class named `Peripheral` with a single virtual `init()` method.
 Generic device classes such as `Module`, `Sensor`, `Switch`, `Button`, and `Display` simply inherit from this interface.
 Specific hardware drivers should derive from one of these classes and implement the